This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy, like many other lifelong disorders, can get quite costly.
 Many parents are unprepared for the expenses of raising a child with cerebral palsy.
-Cerebral palsy government assistance can help qualified families offset the costs.
+Cerebral palsy government assistance can help qualified families get the financial support they need.

 The U.S. government has several programs available to needy families with special needs children, which help with temporary needs and long-term health support.

 However, to qualify for cash assistance, the family must meet specific guidelines, which vary according to your state.
-In general, cash assistance is available to families who meet the government’s income thresholds.
+Cash assistance is generally available to families meeting the government’s income thresholds.

 Generally, cash assistance from the government is reserved for low-income families.
-When children with cerebral palsy grow older and have work limitations may also be able to receive their own cash assistance.
+When children with cerebral palsy grow older and have work limitations, they may also be able to receive their own cash assistance.

 Keep in mind that you will have to go through a strict application process and provide proof of income.
 It is a long process, but you’ll receive cash assistance that can significantly help your family if you qualify.